03 Using R syntax

 should predict.
 This can be numbers or even words.

 In case you would like to use ordinal data, it is very important that you provide the classes/categories in the correct order.
-That is, classes/categories representing a “higher” level must be stated before categories/classes with a lower level.
+That is, classes/categories representing a “higher” level must be stated after categories/classes with a “lower” level.
 If you provide the wrong order, the performance indices are not valid.
 In case of nominal data the order does not matter.

 With feature_extractor